makortel/cmssw/HeterogeneousCore/CUDACore/README.md

 }

-// Called after the asynchronous work queued in acquire() has finished void ProducerInputOutputCUDA::addMoreWork(edm::WaitingTaskWithArenaHolder waitingTaskHolder) {
+// Called after the asynchronous work queued in acquire() has finished void ProducerInputOutputCUDA::addMoreWork(CUDAScopedContextTask& ctx) {
-  // Sets again the current device, uses the CUDA stream created in the acquire() CUDAScopedContextTask ctx{ctxState_};
+  // Current device and CUDA stream have already been set

   // Queues more asyncrhonous data transfer and kernels to the CUDA
   // stream returned by CUDAScopedContextTask::stream()